The U.S. reckoning on race, seen through other nations’ eyes

 Cuba and Venezuela also took jabs at the U.S., making specific references to the protests during words delivered to the U.N.
 General Assembly.

-While the tactic of criticizing the United States. for its racial tensions and policies toward Black Americans is decades old, it comes as historians and experts on democracy warn that under President Donald Trump, American moral authority and stature around the world has waned.
+While the tactic of criticizing the United States for its racial tensions and policies toward Black Americans is decades old, it comes as historians and experts on democracy warn that under President Donald Trump, American moral authority and stature around the world has waned.

 “When the United States falters, it ripples across the world.
 And the United States has long faltered in regard to its racial policy and upholding its promise of equality,” said Rachel Kleinfeld, a senior fellow at the Carnegie Endowment for International Peace whose research focuses on democracy and governance.